top of page

 Editing the assignment for a macOS line of business application in Intune.

-Option 2: Use a Shell or Bash Script
+Option 2: Use a Script

 Remember you can use Intune to deploy Bash or Shell scripts to macOS devices.
 Using a script, you can uninstall applications regardless if they were deployed with Intune or not.